Tweedletween/DataMiningCourseProject/README.md

 Data Mining Course Projects, including:

 - P1: finding plagiarism by given a set of documents, in 3 steps: shingling, minhashing, and locality-sensitive hashing.
-- P2: mining data stream, using DGIM algorithm, to respond the query of the sum of last k integers.
+- P2: mining data stream, using DGIM algorithm, one thread to read in integer stream, the other to respond the query of the sum of last k integers.